 5 Mortgage Arrears Repossession Court FAQs

 A court summons does not mean the process is over; it can be the beginning of a positive journey to keeping your family home.
 It gives someone in mortgage arrears time and focus to get the proper help and support.
-Listed below are 5 of most commonly asked questions borrowers have when they receive a repossession court summons.
+Below are 5 of borrowers’ most commonly asked questions when receiving a repossession court summons.

 Should I attend my court summons for repossession?

-When a borrower is referred to contact MABS, their situation is assessed, and then they work with a dedicated adviser.
-Depending on their case, this could be a Money Adviser or a Dedicated Mortgage Arrears (DMA) Adviser from MABS, or if eligible MABS may refer them externally to a Personal Insolvency Practitioner (PIP) or an Abhaile Accountant.
+When a borrower is referred to contact MABS, their situation is assessed, and they work with a dedicated adviser.
+Depending on their case, this could be a Money Adviser or a Dedicated Mortgage Arrears (DMA) Adviser from MABS.
+MABS may refer them externally to a Personal Insolvency Practitioner (PIP) or an Abhaile Accountant if eligible.

 Are there free legal and professional supports at the repossession courts?

-Yes – there are 2 court-based supports available at the repossession courts: the Abhaile Duty Solicitor and a Court Mentor from MABS.
+Yes – two court-based supports available at the repossession courts: the Abhaile Duty Solicitor from the Legal Aid Board, and a Court Mentor from MABS.
 The Court Mentor is there to explain what’s happening in the court, give advice and answer any questions a borrower may have.
-The Duty Solicitor can help the borrower prepare what they are going to say to the Country Registrar, or at times they can speak on behalf of the borrower (this is at the discretion of the individual County Registrar).
+The Duty Solicitor can help the borrower prepare what they are going to say to the County Registrar, or at times they can speak on behalf of the borrower (this is at the discretion of the individual County Registrar).

 It helps if the borrower has engaged with Abhaile before they attend the repossession hearing, but the two services are available to everyone in the County Registrar’s court.
 The Duty Solicitor may still be able to give some limited help at Court, but only if borrowers have already talked to MABS – i.e. the Court Mentor, a Dedicated Adviser or the MABS Helpline.